SYNOPSIS

 that source if d.c.b.a.base has a TXT record.
 An IPv6 address

-is expanded in it's inverse nibble format. rblsmtpd uses the
+is expanded in its inverse nibble format. rblsmtpd uses the

 contents of the TXT record as an error message for the client.